Best Camera for Kids to Encourage Early Learning

 Weight: 1.3 pounds (136 grams)

-It’s easy to see why the VTech Kidizoom DUO is one of the most popular kids cameras available in 2017.
-Not only does it function well as a fun and intuitive way to take photos, but it also has built in games that your kids will love.
+It’s easy to see why the VTech Kidizoom DUO is the best camera for kids available in 2021.
+Not only does it function well as a fun and intuitive way to take photos, but it also has built-in games that your kids will love.

-One of the 5 built-in games is a car racing game whereby the car moves with motion-control when your child tilts the camera, and the other 4 are equally fun interactive games which allow kids to enhance their photos with a variety of frames, stamps and crazy visual effects – like a kiddie-friendly version of Instagram!
+One of the games is a car racing game whereby the car moves with motion-control when your child tilts the camera, and the other 4 are equally fun interactive games that allow kids to enhance their photos with a variety of frames, stamps and crazy visual effects – like a kiddie-friendly version of Instagram!

 With all the video games, movie and even voice recording, it’s easy to forget that the VTech Kidizoom DUO is actually an impressive little camera too!

-I particularly like the inclusion of dual viewfinders, one on either side of the camera’s rear, allowing your child to decide which eye they prefer to shoot pictures, or use both eyes together.
+I particularly like the inclusion of dual viewfinders, one on either side of the camera’s rear, allowing your child to use either eye or both together.

-Having only one viewfinder on a camera is something we take for granted as adults, but (especially young) children can sometimes find it odd if the viewfinder placement doesn’t precisely match their stronger eye.
+Having one viewfinder on a camera is something we take for granted as adults, but (especially young) children can find it odd if the viewfinder placement doesn’t precisely match their stronger eye.

-The VTech Kidizoom DUO offers 256mb of in-built memory, but I’d recommend investing in a large capacity micro SD card like these to make sure your child’s photography development isn’t hampered by lack of storage space… or more realistically, they’ll be able to shoot 300 of the same photo of Buster the dog!
+The VTech Kidizoom DUO offers 256MB of in-built memory, but I’d recommend investing in a large capacity micro SD card to make sure your child’s photography development isn’t hampered by lack of storage space… or more realistically, they’ll be able to shoot 300 of the same photo of Buster the dog!

-Another handy feature is the auto-shut off which puts the camera to sleep after 3 minutes, prolonging the life of the 4 AA batteries (included with the camera).
-Battery life is actually very good, but will depend of course on how much fun your child is having with the built-in games!
+Another handy feature is the auto-shutoff which puts the camera to sleep after 3 minutes, prolonging the life of the 4 AA batteries (included with the camera).
+Battery life is actually very good, but will depend of course on how much fun your kids are having with the built-in games!